Consensys/mythx-docs/docs/source/tools/remix/index.rst

 Setup
 -----

-.. note:: These instructions will show the Remix interface that is current as of early-2020.
+.. note:: These instructions will show the Remix interface that is current as of early 2020.
 We recommend everyone use this interface.

 Because Remix is a web-based interface, no local installation is required.
 However, MythX will need to be specifically activated from within the Remix Plugin Manager before use.